kartik-v/bootstrap-fileinput/README.md

 This plugin was initially inspired by [this blog article](http://www.abeautifulsite.net/blog/2013/08/whipping-file-inputs-into-shape-with-bootstrap-3/) and [Jasny's File Input plugin](http://jasny.github.io/bootstrap/javascript/#fileinput).
 But the plugin has now matured with various additional features and enhancements to be a complete (yet simple) file management tool and solution for web developers.

-> NOTE: The latest version of the plugin is v4.2.6 (in dev-master).
+> NOTE: The latest version of the plugin is v4.2.7 (dev-master).
 Refer the [CHANGE LOG](https://github.com/kartik-v/bootstrap-fileinput/blob/master/CHANGE.md) for details.

 ## Features